 Learning from the past

 In earlier times, “Buildings were constructed without nails,” recalls Earl Maquinna George, in Living on the Edge: Nuu-Chah-Nulth History from an Ahousaht Chief’s Perspective.

 “The timbers and boards fitted into grooves and were locked together at the corners so that they wouldn’t move in the wind.
 The siding of the buildings, made of cedar boards one to two inches thick … were buried in the sand and weighted down with the piles of rocks, and then set at an angle, leaning inward to the building.
 The roof was framed so that boards would fit partly on top of each other, overlapping all the way down.
 The builders were careful to start the roof boards from the southeast end of the building so that the wind had no force over the slope of the building.
 There were two holes towards each end of the building, at the north and south ends, for smoke to go through.”—Earl Maquinna George

 George paints a picture of a house designed and created to be respectful to cultural traditions as well as being climatically appropriate and environmentally smart.
 These were homes that paid tribute to the region and culture, but at the same time were able to withstand the unique rainforest climatic conditions such as those found in Clayoquot Sound and the surrounding area.
 These homes took into account cultural traditions of accommodating multiple generations of families under one roof without sacrificing space.

 The Green and Culturally Appropriate Building Design Project aims to account for and support cultural traditions which worked so well for hundreds of years.
-We are working to create much-needed safe and comfortable homes, combining best practices and technologies with a respect for cultural needs, while still addressing current circumstances.
+At Ecotrust Canada we are working to create much-needed safe and comfortable homes, combining best practices and technologies with a respect for cultural needs, while still addressing current circumstances.

 A necessary change